1BobC/bobsWebDemos/README.md

 "More on PHP variables and expressions from 3:25:16" "Continue from 3:27:31 in express file"
-"3:27:40 Control Structures Then Restart at 3:31:54"
+"3:27:40 Control Structures Then Restart at 3:31:54" "See control structure notes - (simple example of for loop works!) - Now for Arrays starting 3:34:11"

+"NB have transferred this text from 3:00:00 onwards to chucksWD, NB all php code attempts are in express file"